 Alaska Airlines grounds all flights nationwide due to tech outage

-All Alaska Airlines flights were suspended Thursday evening due to a tech outage.
+All Alaska Airlines flights were suspended Thursday night due to a tech outage.

-The airline said in a statement provided to CBS News that it was "experiencing an IT outage affecting operations" and had "issued a temporary ground stop."
-It did not elaborate on the nature of the outage or how long it might last.
-The exact number of impacted flights was also unclear.
+The airline said in a statement provided to CBS News that it had experienced "an IT outage affecting operations" and had "issued a temporary ground stop."
+It did not elaborate on the nature of the outage.

+In a follow-up social media post at around 10 p.m.
+Eastern Time, the airline indicated that its systems may be coming back online, writing that it was "actively restoring our operations following an IT outage."

+However, a little before 11:30 p.m., the airline noted on social media the outage was still ongoing, saying it had "resulted in cancellations of some of our flights this evening and into tomorrow."
+The exact number of impacted flights was unclear.

 Ground stops are issued by the Federal Aviation Administration, often at the request of airlines.